freedomfractions/EasyAFv3/EasyAF V3 Development Prompt.md

 - Vertical tab strip styled with SecondaryBackgroundBrush and border separator
 - Placeholder emoji icon (📄) shown when no documents open
 - Created document content area in main grid column
-- Implemented welcome screen with centered layout shown when no documents open
+- Implemented welcome screen with centered layout shown when no documents are open
 - Welcome screen includes: title, subtitle, action buttons (Create New, Open Existing)
 - Added recent files section to welcome screen with themed border
 - Created styled buttons with rounded corners using ControlTemplate